department-of-veterans-affairs/gibct-data-service/README.md

 1. Install the latest applicable version of **Postgres** on your dev box.
 2. Install Ruby 2.5.7.
 (It is suggested to use a Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv#installation) and then to [install Ruby 2.5.7](https://github.com/rbenv/rbenv#installing-ruby-versions)).
-3. Install Bundler to manager dependencies: `gem install bundler -v 1.17.3` and `bundle install`
+3. Install Bundler to manager dependencies: `gem install bundler` and `bundle install`
 4. `npm install -g phantomjs` is necessary for running certain tests.

 ## Commands